jandebr/amstradPc/README.md

 ## Getting started

-Getting started with *Amstrad PC* is easy
+Follow these steps to start using *Amstrad PC*

 1. Download the project sources from [github](https://github.com/jandebr/amstradPc)
 2. From the parent directory, run `java -Djava.library.path=system/jinput -jar dist/amstradPc.jar` (using the provided [config file](Config-javacpc.ini) `javacpc.ini`)